Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

 ### [untitled] transition demo

-It is crucial that the `sharedView` that both view controllers implement are **copies** instead of references, since it becomes **much easier** to reason about and manipulate them for our custom transitions.
+It is crucial that the `sharedView` that both view controllers implement as part of the `SharedTransitioning` protocol are **copies** instead of references, since it becomes **much easier** to reason about and manipulate them for our custom transitions.
 Otherwise, we would have to involve convoluted logic to manage and restore states before, during and after the transition.
 With copies, we can easily create and destroy them on demand with little overhead.

 The only caveat is if the view is complex, this operation might take much longer.
 The alternative is to manipulate the source and destination views themselves using clever tricks like masks, as is the case with the Instagram transition demo.